 LaRosa also re-established sales for the direct marketing vertical market for a turn-around company in collections IRMC (Now iQor: www.iqor.com).
 Mark salvaged strained relationship with large customers and brought new customers to the table.
 By the end of his tenure, he had not only salvaged the vertical, but nearly doubled its size by landing customers such as Publisher’s Clearing House, Bookspan, BMG and Guthy-Renker.

-LaRosa is currently on the Board of Trustees of Stevens Institute of Technology, Vice-Chairman of the Board of Trustees of the Hugh O’Brian Youth Foundation, and a founding board member of the Executive Council on Sales and Services – part of the SIIA.
+LaRosa was on the Board of Trustees of Stevens Institute of Technology from 2007 thru 2013, and served as member and then Chairman of the Board of Trustees of the Hugh O’Brian Youth Foundation, and a founding board member of the Executive Council on Sales and Services – part of the SIIA.

 LaRosa is active in the NY entrepreneurial and investment community, and has been writing a blog on sales techniques and other musings on the QuotaCrush web site.
 When not working, he is raising three amazing kids.